 - Include a clear statement of diagnosis identifying the disability and date of diagnosis

-- Contain information supportive of the student's request for specific academic/housing supports, auxiliary aids, and accommodations, with clearly defined logic related recommended accommodations to the student's functional limitations.
+- Contain information supportive of the student's request for specific academic/housing supports, auxiliary aids, and accommodations, with clearly defined logic related recommended accommodations to the student's current functional limitations.

 Previously approved accommodations from high school or another institution, and/or recommended accommodations from a provider does not necessarily guarantee the same accommodations will be approved by the OAS.
 External documentation is meant to provide supplementary information as part of the comprehensive review process.